sebscholl/knowledge-git-sync/athenaeum/notion-import/work/Work 34f3d00ebaa7497baec50ec0af90fe60/Concepts d11fa01bd65b469faa9030e0f5f725f2.md

 ---

-imagine a shelving system where every shelf was on its own track and in the bottom of the mini shelf you can pinch a lever that then releases the shelf and then move up or down its track the shelves would have to be very sorry weight-bearing even and then you never be limited to a single type of space and you also have the flexibility then once you have a she'll be able to adjust it to fit items a
+Imagine shelving system where every shelf was on its own track and in the bottom of the mini shelf you can pinch a lever that then releases the shelf and then move up or down its track the shelves would have to be very sorry weight-bearing even and then you never be limited to a single type of space and you also have the flexibility then once you have a she'll be able to adjust it to fit items a

 ---